scorpionjacky/linux-kernel/doc/linux-0.01-commentary.md

 let envp[2][] = “HOME=/home/guest”, “PATH=/bin”So argv and envp contents are laid out as below in memory Low memory: /bin/ls NULL -la NULL /home/guest NULL HOME=/home/guest NULL PATH=/bin NULL : 0x4000000 Now what do we mean by the “tables” which come after the argv and envp contents ?
-94Chapter 6.
-Journey to the Center of the Code
 It is for these tables that we allocated 4 out of MAX_ARG_PAGES.
 The tables for the above argv and envp will look as below.
 Low mem: arg_address1 arg_address2 NULL env_address1 env_address2 env_address3 NULL - argv contents - envp contents: 0x4000000 argv_address1 is the address of the “/” in the beginning